SolidHal/PrawnOS/README.md

 </h1>

-#### A build system for making blobless Debian and mainline Linux kernel for the Asus c201 Chromebook
+#### A build system for making blobless Debian and mainline Linux kernel for the Asus c201 Chromebook with support for dmcrypt/LUKS root partition encryption

 Build Debian filesystem with:
 * No blobs, anywhere.
 * Sources from only main, not contrib or non-free which keeps Debian libre.
 * Currently PrawnOS supports xfce and lxqt as choices for desktop enviroment.
+* full root filesystem encryption

 Build a deblobbed mainline kernel with:
 * Patches for reliable USB.